cuvva/terms/privacy.md

 - Keep records required by law.

 If you're a customer and you've bought a Cuvva policy, we need to keep your data for at least seven years from when your most recent policy expired, or for at least seven years from when any claim made under your policy was finally decided or settled, whichever is later.

+Where you have used our Car Sharing feature and provided bank account information, we will typically only keep your bank account number for up to 30 days, unless we have a legitimate reason to keep it longer.

 We need to keep it for that period of time in case of any claims against you, any disputes, or anything else meaning we need to show records of your cover.
 As an example, someone could make a claim against you some time after you took your policy out.
 Being able to refer to your records can help to defend against claims.